 Pretty much anyone with a valid email address can post a review or reply to an existing post, as long as the poster agrees to PC’s terms-of-service boilerplate.
 Because these types of sites typically have anonymous handles and little accountability, it’s easy for an erroneous review to be posted for the world to see.
 So how do you remove PissedConsumer reviews that reflect negatively on you or your business?

 Okay, bad news first: Like requesting a RipOffReport removal, suppressing or removing a bad PissedConsumer review may require a court order.
+PissedConsumer has immunity under Section 230 of the CDA, or Communications Decency Act, so they don't have to take the report down.
 But the good news is, the person who posted the review can request to take it down.
 This is one of the things that makes PissedConsumer better than RipOffReport.